-Chart 5 Demand factors affecting banks' issuance of
+Chart 5 Demand factors affecting banks' issuance of long-term wholesale funding^{(a)(b)}

-See footnote (a) to Chart 4

-(b) Question: 'Which of the following demand factors have affected your issuance of long-term wholesale debt funding? (c) A positive balance indicates a positive contribution to debt issuance from the selected demand factor capital changed? positive balance indicates an increase in banks' total level of capital, or an increase in the (c) A cost of capital.
+- (a) See footnote (a) to Chart 4. - (b) Question: 'Which of the following demand factors have affected your issuance of long-term wholesale debt funding?'. - (c) A positive balance indicates a positive contribution to debt issuance from the selected demand factor.